 Extract the Information From the Death Record

-In order to evaluate the information on this record (which actually continues onto a second image), I extracted all the information.
+To evaluate this record's information (which actually continues onto a second image), I extracted all the information.

 Name: Martha Brown